ubrant/about-us/README.md

 ### Mission
-We help next generation succeed in technology focused world.
+We help next generation succeed in technology focused economies.